-- The State of Maryland has adopted the 2015 International Energy Efficiency Code (IECC).
-All projects funded through the EmPOWER Clean Energy Communities grant program must comply with the 2015 IECC code. - For home energy retrofit projects, but for the exception noted below, no more than \$5,000 per home energy retrofit is reimbursable under the Program.
-For home energy retrofits necessitating an HVAC upgrade, no more than \$8,000 per home energy retrofit is reimbursable under the Program.
-Note that HVAC upgrades are not allowable in homes that have not been weatherized. - MEA will not consider HVAC equipment replacements for unweatherized buildings.
-For MEA to consider installation of HVAC equipment as part of this Program, applicants must provide proof of weatherization or propose weatherization as part of the retrofit project. - For appliance replacements, only ENERGY STARTM qualified appliances qualify under the Program.
+- All projects funded through the Program must comply with the 2015 International Energy Efficiency Code (IECC) code. - For home energy retrofit projects, but for the HVAC exception noted below, no more than \$7,000 per home energy retrofit is reimbursable under the Program.
+For home energy retrofits necessitating an HVAC upgrade, no more than \$10,000 per home energy retrofit is reimbursable under the Program.
+Note that HVAC upgrades are not allowable in homes that have not been weatherized. - o For the purposes of this program, an unweatherized home is considered any home to which costsaving energy efficiency measures could be applied, including air sealing, insulation, and building envelope improvements.
+For MEA to consider installation of HVAC equipment as part of this Program, applicants must provide proof of weatherization or propose weatherization as part of the retrofit project.

+- For appliance replacements, only ENERGY STARTM qualified appliances qualify under the Program.
 MEA will not provide reimbursement for the replacement of any appliance for which the ENERGY STAR qualification is unavailable. - Refrigerator replacements -The maximum reimbursable cost per ENERGY STAR refrigerator is \$800 under the Program. - Water heater replacements ENERGY STAR qualified heat pump water heaters and natural gas water heater replacements are eligible under the Program.
 ENERGY STAR no longer qualifies electric tank water heaters and electric instantaneous water heaters.
 For this reason, electric tank water heater or electric instantaneous water heater replacements are not eligible under the Program. - For new construction projects, only the incremental purchase cost of upgrading to a higher level of energy efficiency is reimbursable under the Program.
 For example, MEA will cover the cost of upgrading from a baseline efficiency heat pump (SEER 13) to a higher efficiency heat pump (SEER 14.5+).
 MEA will not cover the cost of installing energy efficiency measures in new construction projects unless the Grantee can explain why the cost of installing the energy efficiency measure is more expensive than the costs of installing a baseline efficiency measure.
 Applications for a new construction project should include cost estimates for both the energy efficient technology and the baseline efficiency technology. - For residentially metered buildings, Grantees should develop projects whose energy conservation measures (ECMs), in aggregate, have a simple payback that is less than 10 years.
-For commercially metered buildings, Grantees should develop projects with energy conservation measures (ECMs) that, in aggregate, have a simple payback less than 15 years.
-When a single measure is proposed, it should have a simple payback that is less than the anticipated equipment life. - The Maryland Strategic Energy Investment Fund Act specifies that low income residents cannot be charged for participation in any program that receives SEIF funding, including any projects receiving grant funds through the EmPOWER Clean Energy Communities.

-- Renewable energy technologies are not eligible for the EmPOWER Clean Energy Communities grant program.
-See the MEA website for information on programs that provide commercial and residential renewable energy incentives. - In general, MEA does not approve projects that involve fuel switching. - MEA encourages all applicants to focus on residential households that are ineligible for assistance through the Weatherization Assistance Program (WAP) or the EmPOWER Maryland Low Income Energy Efficiency Program (LIEEP) run by the Department of Housing and Community Development (DHCD).
+For commercially metered buildings, Grantees should develop projects with ECMs that, in aggregate, have a simple payback less than 15 years.
+When a single measure is proposed, it should have a simple payback that is less than the anticipated equipment life. - The Maryland Strategic Energy Investment Fund (SEIF) Act specifies that low income residents cannot be charged for participation in any program that receives SEIF funding, including any projects receiving grant funds through the Program. - Renewable energy technologies are not eligible for the Program.
+See the MEA website for information on programs that provide commercial and residential renewable energy incentives. - MEA will consider fuel switching only if it can be shown to be cost effective and will result in energy savings. - MEA encourages all applicants to focus on residential households that are ineligible for assistance through the Weatherization Assistance Program (WAP) or the EmPOWER Maryland Low Income Energy Efficiency Program (LIEEP) run by the Department of Housing and Community Development (DHCD).